PotatoMaaan/rrd/README.md

   -o, --output <OUTPUT>  The directory where decrypted files are output to relative to the current directory.
 This automatically keeps the encrypted files in place.
 If not specified, the files will be alongside the encrypted ones
   -h, --help             Print help
 ```
+### Note
+This is only intended for local modding etc. Don't steal assets!